Luis Arraez Preview, Player Props: Marlins vs. Nationals

 Luis Arraez At The Plate

-- Arraez has an OPS of .836, fueled by an OBP of .391 to go with a slugging percentage of .445.
-All three of those stats rank first among Miami hitters this season.
+- Arraez leads Miami with an OBP of .393, plus a team-best slugging percentage of .448.

-- Among qualified batters in baseball, his batting average ranks first, his on-base percentage ranks ninth, and he is 66th in the league in slugging.
+- He ranks first in batting average, ninth in on base percentage, and 61st in slugging among the qualified hitters in baseball.

-- Arraez is batting .238 during his last games and is on a four-game hitting streak.
+- Arraez is batting .333 during his last games and is riding a five-game hitting streak.

-- In 3.9% of his games this year, he has hit a long ball, and 0.9% of his trips to the dish.
+- He has gone deep in 3.9% of his games this season, and 0.9% of his chances at the plate.

-- Arraez has had an RBI in 39 games this season (30.5%), including 14 multi-RBI outings (10.9%).
+- Arraez has driven in a run in 39 games this year (30.2%), including 14 games with more than one RBI (10.9%).
 He has also driven in three or more of his team's runs in three contests.

-- He has scored in 38.3% of his games this year, with more than one run scored in 5.5%.
+- He has scored in 50 games this season (38.8%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.